vfmd/vfmd-spec/spec/for_implementers.md

  2. If the _block-element start line_ is not a _blank line_, and begins
     with four or more consecutive _space_ characters, it signifies the start of a block-element of type **code block**.
-The _block-element end line_ is the next subsequent line in the _input line sequence_ that is immediately succeeded by a succeeding line that satisfies one of the following conditions:
+The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that is immediately succeeded by a succeeding line that satisfies one of the following conditions:

      1. The succeeding line is not a _blank line_, and it does not begin with four or more consecutive _space_ characters (or)